Cost Anomaly Detection

 Prerequisite

-Important:To access cost anomalies, one of the following permissions is needed.
-For complete descriptions of each role available in Flexera One, refer to Flexera One Roles.
+Important:The Manage organization or View cloud costs role is required to access cost anomalies.
+For complete descriptions of each role available in Flexera One, see Flexera One Roles.

 How to Find Anomalies in Your Cloud Spend

-1. Go to the Billing Centers page (Cloud > Cost Optimization > Billing Centers) and click Tabular View.
+Go to the Tabular View page (Cloud > Cost Optimization > Tabular View).

-2. Select your Group by dimensions (for example: Cloud Vendor, Cloud Vendor Account Name, Service).
+3. Select the Group By dimensions (for example, Cloud Vendor, Cloud Vendor Account Name, Service).

-Note:Too add additional Group by dimensions, click the plus icon by Group by and select a Group by dimension.
-You can add up to ten Group by dimensions.
+Note:To add additional Group By dimensions, click the plus sign (+) next to Group By and select a Group By dimension.
+You can add up to 10 dimensions.

-3. Select the date filter to Daily and choose the desired date range and click Apply.
+4. Select the date filter as Daily and choose the desired date range and then click Apply.

-4. Click the View Anomalies button to analyze the contents of this Tabular View, opening a new page that shows the rows with the most interesting changes.
+5. Click View Anomalies to analyze the cost anomalies.
+The Cloud Cost Anomalies page appears, displaying the rows with the most interesting changes.

 Viewing Cost Anomalies

-Each anomaly graph represents one interesting row of data from the Tabular View.
+Each anomaly graph represents one interesting row of data from the Dashboard Table View or Tabular View based on the filters applied.
 The rows with the largest volume of costs outside of the expected range are sorted to the top.
 The following graph shows an example cost anomaly.

 Note the following: